ajleeson/LO_traps/user/forcing/README.md

 ---
 ## trapsfun.py

 This section describes the helper functions defined in the `trapsfun.py` script.
-These functions are used to determine where in a model domain TRAPS should be located given their lat/lon coordinates.
+These functions determine where in a model domain TRAPS should be located given their lat/lon coordinates.

 ### Main Script: `traps_placement`

 <details><summary><strong>Summary</strong></summary>
 This is the main function that places TRAPS in the model domain.
-The script make_forcing_main calls traps_placement, twice.
-Once with an input of 'riv' for tiny rivers, and a second time with an input of 'wwtp' for point sources.
+The script make_forcing_main calls traps_placement, twice: once with an input of 'riv' for tiny rivers, and a second time with an input of 'wwtp' for point sources.
 The script reads lat/lon coordinates of TRAPS in LO_data/traps/SSM_source_info.xlsx, then decides where to place the TRAPS in the model domain.

 This function does not output anything, but it does save .csv files with TRAPS location indices in LO_data/grids/[gridname].
 In the same folder, this function also saves figures depicting the location of the placed TRAPS.